 Holly-leaved hellebore (H. argutifolius syn. lividus subsp. corsicus)

-A giant compared to some other hellebores, this plant can reach a metre in height when in flower.
-The nodding blooms are pale gree and the foliage is stout, delicately veined and prickly.
+Holly-leaved hellebores are giant when compared to other species.
+It can reach a metre in height when in flower.
+The nodding blooms are pale gree, and the foliage is stout, delicately veined and prickly.

 H. lividus is closely related to H. argutifolius and often has beautiful silvery veining on its foliage.